OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory/active-directory-licensing-ps-examples.md

 }
 ```

-Dit script wordt uitgevoerd die functies van elke gebruiker in de tenant met behulp van de SKU-ID als invoer - in dit voorbeeld zijn er geïnteresseerd in de licentie voor *Enterprise Mobility + Security*, die in onze-tenant met ID wordt vertegenwoordigd  *Contoso:EMS*:
+Dit script wordt uitgevoerd die functies van elke gebruiker in Hallo-tenant, Hallo SKU-ID gebruiken als invoer - in dit voorbeeld we geïnteresseerd bent in het Hallo-licentie voor *Enterprise Mobility + Security*, die in onze-tenant met ID wordtvertegenwoordigd*contoso:EMS*:
 ```
-#the license SKU we are interested in. use Msol-GetAccountSku to see a list of all identifiers in your tenant
+#hello license SKU we are interested in. use Msol-GetAccountSku toosee a list of all identifiers in your tenant
 $skuId = "contoso:EMS"

-#find all users that have the SKU license assigned
+#find all users that have hello SKU license assigned
 Get-MsolUser -All | where {$_.isLicensed -eq $true -and $_.Licenses.AccountSKUID -eq $skuId} | select `
     ObjectId, `
     @{Name="SkuId";Expression={$skuId}}, `